YASsMeN1997/Web_Scrapping/README.md

 - you must download these 3 files in the same folder, then open gui file with any editor (google colab or jupter notebook ...etc) and run it.
 - the output will be csv file/s in the same folder based on your choice in GUI.

+### updates
+- i update with two versions in Google Colab, you can follow my instructions and run it directly.